umeasiegbuchinyere/MY-PORTFOLIO/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+I'm umeasiegbu chinyere , a data analyst, educator, and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->